AmalRNambiar/single-CRUD-concern-approach/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version : 2.5.0

-* System dependencies

-* Configuration

-* Database creation
+* Database : postgres

-* Database initialization
+* Database initialization : rake db:setup(set database user name and password in database.yml)

-* How to run the test suite
+* How to run the test suite : bundle exec rspec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions: rails s

-* ...